The Master Maid

 "The Master Maid" is a Norwegian fairy tale collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr.
 "Master" indicates "superior, skilled."
-Jørgen Moe wrote the tale down from the storyteller Anne Godlid in Seljord on a short visit in the autumn of 1842.
-Andrew Lang translated the tale to English and included it in his The Blue Fairy Book (1889).
-A later translation was made by George Dasent, in his Popular Tales from the North.
+Jørgen Moe wrote the tale down from the storyteller Anne Godlid in Seljord Municipality on a short visit in the autumn of 1842.
+George Dasent translated the tale to English in Popular Tales from the North (1859).
+Andrew Lang included the tale in The Blue Fairy Book (1889).

 It is Aarne–Thompson type 313.
 Others of this type include "The Two Kings' Children", "The Water Nixie", "Jean, the Soldier, and Eulalie, the Devil's Daughter", "Nix Nought Nothing", and "Foundling-Bird".
 It also includes an episode of The Forgotten Bride.